Orchard Hill Ranch

 Planned litter for 2017

-If all goes according to Plan, Mags will be bred to Peaslee's Howell the Good in May, 2017.
+Mags has been bred to Peaslee's Howell the Good, with pups due June 30.
 I expect these two will produce confident, friendly, outgoing pups that will be able to work any kind of livestock, will be very attuned to their owner, and will be good vermin hunting dogs.
 They should produce a variety of colors, including tri-color, sable, seal, black and white, and I expect a fair amount of white on the pups.

 If you are interested in a pup, copy and paste my puppy application into a Word document, and send it to me via email or the US Post Office.

 Orchard Hill Steel Magnolia